MobileRobots/ros-arnl/README.md

    the `amcl` node, which tries many possible positions across whole map.)
  * `/rosarnl_node/current_goal`: ARNL's most recently requested goal point, as a Pose.
  * `/rosarnl_node/arnl_path_state`: String name indicating changes to the the ARNL path planner internal  state.
 See `ArPathPlanningInterface::getState` in the ARNL API Reference documentation
+ * `/rosarnl_node/load_map_file`: Service which loads a new map file.
+This is a shortcut to modifying the ARNL configuration with the new file name.
+Provide a string with the service request containing the file name of the map relative to ARNL's map directory (currently fixed at `/usr/local/Arnl/examples` but may be changed in the future) on the system running `rosarnl_node`.
+   For example, using `rosservice` on the command line:
+   `rosservice call /rosarnl_node/load_map_file columbia.map`

-The rosarnl node dosen't provide map data.
+The rosarnl node dosen't provide map data directly.
 This may be added in the future.

 ### Jog Position mode